-This hugely heartfelt Dino-testimony is a remarkably refreshin' reminder to all us pallies 'bout the many and varied ways that our Dino has deeply touched so so many lives, and continues to do so, day by day, even long after his departure from the planet.
+This hugely heartfelt Dino-testimony is a remarkably refreshin' reminder to all us pallies 'bout the many and varied ways that our Dino has tenderly touched so so many lives, and continues to do so, day by day, even long after his departure from the planet.

-In this week of "Givin' Dino Thanks" 2015, we continue to be ever ever thankful for our most beloved Dino and likes we are also very very thankful to Mr. Ron Giesecke for his candid retellin' of the incredible role our most beloved Dino played in sayin' goodbye to his father.
+In this week of "Givin' Dino Thanks" 2016, we continue to be ever ever thankful for our most beloved Dino and likes we are also very very thankful to Mr. Ron Giesecke for his candid retellin' of the remarkable role our most beloved Dino played in sayin' goodbye to his father.
 To view this in it's original format, likes just clicks on the tag of this Dino-message.
 In this season of thanksgiving, be sure to pause and give our Dino thanks for the amazin' ways he has touched the lives of all of his pallies!